SOCIAL, BEHAVIORAL, & ECONOMIC SCIENCE RESEARCH FUND (SBE)

 1. Budget: ($10,000 maximum).
 Include a brief budget justification.
 If the requested funds are inadequate to realize the proposed research, indicate the source and amount of additional funds.

-2. CV: A CV not to exceed 2 pages.
+2. CV: Present the items most relevant to the proposal, not to exceed 2 pages.

 3. Description and Outcome of Previous Internal awards: Briefly describe internal awards received within the past 4 years and their outcomes.

-4. External Reviews: If this application is in response to a declined external proposal, please provide 4 copies of the external reviews along with it.
-Show how external reviewer comments will be addressed.
+4. External Reviews: If this application is in response to a declined external proposal, please provide 4 copies of the external reviews.
+Show how the proposed project addresses external reviewer comments.

 5. Resubmissions: If this application is a revision of a previously submitted proposal, please include a 1-page response to reviewers' comments.